juanhu96/Demo/README.md

 ```

 ### Installation
-Run the following snippet in a Unix terminal to install ETO and complete a test run.
+Run the following snippet in a Unix terminal to install SETO and complete a test run.
 ```bash
 git clone https://github.com/juanhu96/Demo
 cd Demo